 Getting the right size bike is crucial.
 If you are comfortable on the bike it will provide a more enjoyable experience and you will want to ride it more; plus comfort equals speed.
 Conversely, the incorrect sized bike will lead to discomfort, potential injury and a negative riding experience.

-- Each manufacturer will have different sizes and frame descriptions so a small for one brand may be a medium in another brand.
+Each manufacturer will have different sizes and frame descriptions so a small for one brand may be a medium in another brand.
 Similarly, different bike models from the same manufacturer may be different effective sizes with shared descriptions.
 For example, a 54cm lightweight bike and a 56cm aero bike might both be a medium.
 It's always best to check with the specific manufacturer and bike model to confirm.
-If cross comparing between brands or models, the most consistent measurement to use are the 'Stack' and 'Reach'.
+If cross comparing between brands or models, the most consistent measurements to use are the “Stack” and “Reach”.

 For more on geometry and how it affects a bike, check out our guide to geometry charts and what they mean.